 Below is a recording of Rachelle Lee, President of Einblau & Associates introducing the topic followed by keynote speaker Laura Jones, Grief Recovery Method Specialist® .
 Laura offers workplace presentations and workshops for staff to deal with grief and loss.
 For more information, contact her at: Laura Jones Consulting

-Next Week’s Discussion Group Session on Critical Topics in a Crisis:
+The Next Discussion Group Session on Critical Topics in a Crisis is:

 The NEW Realities of Management and Leadership – Share and gain insights with other managers and leaders about the pivots and shifts they’ve have had to make in managing their teams.

 Wednesday May 27 9:00 am PDT | 10:00 am MDT | 12:00 PM EDT

 Special thanks to Lisa Arora from Get The Picture for creating our visual graphic recording of this session.
 Get The Picture captures a group’s key ideas – in text, images and colours – in the moment, during a facilitated group discussion.
 Get The Picture is now serving the world virtually and visually for:

 - Visually recording virtual meetings with a facilitator of your choice.